ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Repositories.md

 Follow these steps to update your deployment repo with changes from the templates:

-XXX Don't know what these steps are.
+**XXX**Don't know what these steps are.
 Are the instructions on a on a case-by-case basis?
+Talk to Stéphane.

 ### Update `tools` Submodule